 Director of the Office of Archives, Statistics, and Research

-Assistant Director for Archives and Records Management
+Assistant Director, Archives & Records Management

-Editor of the Yearbook and Assistant Director
+Editor of the Yearbook

 Editor of the Annual Statistical Report

-Records Center Assistant
+Records Center and Translation Assistant